 - Set the oven to broil for about 3 minutes

-- You can allow your bloomin onion to cool slightly or better yet serve while sizzling hot, depending on how you like them.
+- You can allow your blooming onion to cool slightly or better yet serve while sizzling hot, depending on how you like them.

 2. Air frying

-Reheating bloomin onions in an air fryer lives them with a nice crispy texture if done correctly.
+Reheating blooming onions in an air fryer leaves them with a nice crispy texture if done correctly.

 To reheat blooming onions in an air fryer;